VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:1d error | extract "ip=<ip> " | stats by (ip) count() logs | sort by (logs) desc limit 10
 ```

-If the `pattern` contains double quotes, then it can be quoted into single quotes.
+If the `pattern` contains double quotes, then either put `\` in front of double quotes or put the `pattern` inside single quotes.
 For example, the following query extracts `ip` from the corresponding JSON field:

 ```logsql
 _time:5m | extract '"ip":"<ip>"'